wariomastergg/numworksRGBimg/README.md

-next, copy and paste the list of rgb values into the value "s", and put in the xy width and height here: https://workshop.numworks.com/python/wariomastergg/numrgb
+next, copy and paste the list of rgb values into the value "s", and put in the xy width and height here: https://workshop.numworks.com/python/wariomastergg/numrgb and then your image should appear

-im going to optimize this more later, but for now its a proof of concept.
+im going to optimize this more later for larger images, but for now its a proof of concept.